ashirk94/MyGameList/README.md

-Full stack JavaScript application that allows users to upload cover images and information about their favorite video games.
+My first stack JavaScript application that enables users to upload cover images and information about their favorite video games.